ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 Bandwidth settings include:
 - Maximum bandwidth (upper limit), in megabits per second, to be consumed by the {{site.data.keyword.backup_notm}} Agent for all backups and restores.
-- Period of time during the day that throttling is in effect.
+- Lwnght of time during the day that throttling is in effect.
 Only one time window can be specified.
 Outside the window, no throttling takes place.
 - Days of the week that throttling is in effect.

-If the bandwidth throttling time period begins when a backup is underway, the maximum bandwidth is applied dynamically to the running backup.
-Similarly, if the bandwidth throttling time period ends when a backup is running, bandwidth throttling is ended for the backup.
+If the bandwidth-throttling time period begins when a backup is underway, the maximum bandwidth is applied dynamically to the running backup.
+Similarly, if the bandwidth-throttling time period ends when a backup is running, bandwidth throttling is ended for the backup.

 If you edit an {{site.data.keyword.backup_notm}} Agent’s bandwidth settings while a backup is running, the new {{site.data.keyword.backup_notm}} Agent settings do not affect the backup that is running because bandwidth settings are applied when a backup starts, not during its operation.